geo-python/site/source/lessons/L1/course-environment-components.rst

 to understand everything fully at this point as they will become clearer when we start using the course environment.

-Next, we'll introduce to you how the course environment is used.
+Next, we'll introduce to you :doc:`how the cloud computing environment is used<intro-to-cloud-environment>`.